-The objective of this course is to provide required knowledge and skills of analyzing problem challenging managers in planning, implementing and controlling marketing activities.
-This explores the role of marketing strategies in the overall strategic direction of organization.
-This module covers marketing strategy: introduction and overview, portfolio analysis, industry analysis, market analysis, analyzing the competition, analyzing the business environment, analyzing the customer in the market place, growth strategies: product-market expansion and implementing marketing strategies
+The objective of this course is to provide required knowledge and skills of analysing problem challenging managers in planning, implementing and controlling marketing activities.
+This explores the role of marketing strategies in the overall strategic direction of organisation.
+This module covers marketing strategy: introduction and overview, portfolio analysis, industry analysis, market analysis, analysing the competition, analysing the business environment, analysing the customer in the market place, growth strategies: product-market expansion and implementing marketing strategies.